 Is Verona in these photos?
 I suspect she might be, but she could be behind the camera too.
 School girls in, what… the late 1930s?

-It’s especially intriguing to see Verona had an artistic flair and an eye for subject matter.
-She took photos of more than just her friends, as the photo above shows–the cars of spectators at the football game.
+It’s especially intriguing to see the photographer had an artistic flair and an eye for subject matter–the cars of spectators at the football game.

 Another photo that captures the moment.
 Little girls having a “tea party,” their shoes and socks kicked-off with youthful glee, no doubt, and a can of Afterglow Coffee on their blanket to preserve the illusion of a grown-up affair.